Parallel Universe (Garnet Crow album)

 Parallel Universe is the eighth studio album by Japanese group Garnet Crow.
 The album was released on December 8, 2010, by Giza Studio.

 Background

 The lead single, "Over Drive", was released on April 14, 2010.
-The album's limited edition comes with a DVD of the band's concert, "GARNET CROW Symphonic Concert 2010 ~All Lovers~".
+The album's limited edition comes with a DVD of the band's concert, "GARNET CROW Symphonic Concert 2010 ~All Lovers~" conducted by Ikurō Fujiwara.

 Chart performance

 The album reached #10 rank in Oricon for first week with 15,773 sold copies.
 It charted for 7 weeks and sold 22,911 copies.

 Track listing

 All tracks are composed by Yuri Nakamura, written by Nana Azuki and arranged by Hirohito Furui.